Gallery Refresh: the end of 2023 through 2024

 Image

 A new short animated film is added to the introductory space of the trenches to detail war plans like the Schlieffen Plan, which envisioned a quick-moving offensive leading to a rapid victory.
 However, the advent of modern warfare – and especially the development of trench warfare – invalidated those plans and led to a long and brutal war.
-Similarly, a new video will appear in the Long Grave display at the conclusion of the trenches showing archival materials of destroyed trenches and the true terrors of trench warfare.
+Similarly, a new video appears in the Long Grave display at the conclusion of the trenches showing archival materials of destroyed trenches and the true terrors of trench warfare.

 Coming later in 2024